-Regardless of your unique skin type, there are three non-negotiable steps everyone should follow, or rather three products everyone needs in their routine: cleanser, moisturizer and Broad Spectrum sunscreen.
-And while the application steps are virtually the same, the specific products use should be tailored to your specific skin type.
-Okay, so now that you know the basics of any skin care regimen, let’s dive into the specifics.
+Regardless of your unique skin type, there are three non-negotiable products everyone should have in their skin-care routine: cleanser, moisturizer and sunscreen.
+While the application steps are virtually the same, the specific products you use should be tailored to your skin type.

 Oily and Acne-Prone Skin Tips

-While many people think that oily, acne-prone skin is reserved for puberty, the unfortunate fact is that it can make its way into any stage of life.
-In order to care for this uniquely shiny visage, it’s important to put extra care into your overall routine.
-Where a double-cleanse with a non-comedogenic foaming cleanser and micellar water can work wonders for your skin, washing your face more than twice a day can actually make matters even worse.
-And that’s precisely why balance is key.
+While many people think that oily, acne-prone skin is reserved for puberty, the fact is that it can make its way into any stage of life.
+In order to address breakouts or shininess, it’s important to put extra care into your overall routine.
+A non-comedogenic cleanser like the CeraVe Acne Foaming Cream Cleanser can work wonders for your skin, but washing your face more than twice a day can actually make matters worse and cause an overproduction of oil.

 Dry Skin Tips

 Got dry skin?
-Reach for a gentle, creamy cleanser that offers hydration while cleansing, followed by an ultra-hydrating moisturizer formulated with SPF in the morning.
+Reach for a gentle, creamy cleanser that offers hydration while cleansing.
+We recommend the La Roche-Posay Toleriane Hydrating Gentle Cleanser followed by an ultra-hydrating moisturizer formulated with SPF in the morning.
 By applying moisturizer while skin is still damp, you’ll be able to help seal in moisture for long-lasting comfort throughout the day.
-Since moisture can bottom out throughout the day, when you have dry skin, a facial spray can be especially beneficial for a mid-day boost; just be sure to find one formulated with nutrients so that you’re not just spraying plain ol’ water on your face.
-Last but not least, a great way to help care for your dry skin is to exfoliate once a week, or as tolerated.
+Because moisture can bottom out throughout the day, we suggest keeping a facial spray, like the Maybelline New York Face Studio Glass Skin Makeup Finishing Spray on hand for a mid-day boost.

 Combination Skin Tips

-Where many people live with oily or dry skin, there are also people who deal with both.
 Combination skin is typically characterized by an oily T-zone with areas outside of that zone edging on the drier side.
-So, what’s a girl to do?
-When it comes to cleansing your best bet is to use a mild cleanser that focuses on sebum removal to help neutralize the oilier areas, followed by medium-weight lotion formulated with Broad Spectrum sunscreen.
-If fine lines and wrinkles are a concern, an OTC retinol cream can be beneficial for evening use.
-If you’re new to retinols, make sure to start with a lower concentration and slowly build up your tolerance due to its potential to irritate the skin.
-If any dryness occurs, reduce your frequency of use and amp up the hydration.
+When it comes to cleansing we suggest using a mild cleanser that focuses on sebum removal to help neutralize the oilier areas.
+Try the Vichy Normaderm PhytoAction Daily Deep Cleansing Gel.
+Follow up with an oil-free moisturizer like the CeraVe Daily Moisturizing Lotion.
+If fine lines and wrinkles are a concern, a retinol cream can be beneficial for evening use.
+Make sure to start with a lower concentration and slowly build up your tolerance.
+For a drugstore option we like the La Roche-Posay Effaclar Adapalene Gel.

 Sensitive Skin Tips